KATY MAGAZINE NEWS

 Katy continues to grow and expand, bringing residents and wildlife closer together.
 It's not surprising that many kinds of snakes call Katy home, including five that are venomous.
-And this time of year, they are all active.
-Last year venomous snake bites rose 33% and numbers continue to climb.
+This time of year, they are all active and residents should stay alert.

 Bessy Gomez found a Water Moccasin or Cottonmouth at her Green Trails home.
 Photo credit: Bessy Gomez

-Katy residents need to look out for snakes as they and their pets spend more time outside this summer.
+Katy residents need to stay alert and be cautious of snakes.
+One Katy mom found one recently at a local playground while her children played.
 The greater Houston area has 34 different kinds of snakes.
-Of that number, about four are venomous and considered aggressive.
+Of that number, about four are venomous.
 If you see a snake, leave it alone or call Animal Control.

 Most Common Katy Snakes